ibm-cloud-docs/containers/storage-cos-install-addon.md

         name: cos-secret-1 # Name your secret.
 This same name is used for the PVC in the following steps.
         namespace: <namespace> # Specify the namespace where you want to create the secret.
     data:
-        bucketName: <base64-encoded-bucket-name>
-        apiKey: <base64-encoded-COS-Service-Instance-API-key>
+        apiKey: <base64-encoded-COS-Service-Instance-apikey>
-        serviceID: <base64-encoded-COS-service-ID>
+        serviceID: <base64-encoded-COS-resource_instance_id>
-        accessKey: <base64-encoded-HMAC-access-key>
+        accessKey: <base64-encoded-HMAC-access_key_id>
-        secretKey: <base64-encoded-HMAC-secret-key>
+        secretKey: <base64-encoded-HMAC-secret_access_key>
         kp-root-key-crn: <CRN> # Key Protect or HPCS root key crn in base64 encoded format
+    stringData:
+        bucketName: <bucket-name>
         bucketVersioning: false # Bucket versioning is set to false by default.
 Set to true to enable bucket versioning.
 Set to false to disable versioning for a bucket where versioning is enabled.
-    stringData:
     # uid: "3000" # Optional: Provide a uid to run as non root user.
 This must match runAsUser in SecurityContext of pod spec.
     mountOptions: |
         # Review or update the following default s3fs mount options